sebanc/brunch/README.md

 Base hardware compatibility:
 - x86_64 computers with UEFI boot support,
-- Intel hardware (cpu and gpu) starting from 1st generation (refer to https://en.wikipedia.org/wiki/Intel_Core),
+- Intel hardware (CPU and GPU) starting from 1st generation "Nehalem" (refer to https://en.wikipedia.org/wiki/Intel_Core),
-- AMD support is untested and probably not working (to be confirmed),
+- AMD A4/5/6 hardware (CPU and GPU), only with "grunt" recovery image (older AMD CPU and Ryzen models are not supported),
 - Nvidia graphic cards are also not supported.

 An alternative procedure exist for bios/mbr devices (however note that the dual boot method is not supported).
-Follow the same procedure as described below but after extracting the brunch release, extract in the same folder the mbr_suport.tar.gz package that you will find in this branch (master).
+Follow the same procedure as described below but after extracting the brunch release, extract in the same folder the "mbr_suport.tar.gz" package that you will find in this branch (master).

 Specific hardware support:
 - sensors: an experimental patch aims to allow intel ISH accelerometer and light sensors through a custom kernel module,